x

 OBJECTIVES

-The LIFE B2E4sustainable-WWTP project aims to improve the performance of overloaded extended aeration wastewater treatment plants using a novel process for removing solids prior to aeration.
-For this purpose, a microscreening system for biosolids removal will be installed at DEYAR’s wastewater treatment plant in Rethymno, Crete.
-It will be integrated with a biosolids drying and gasification system to enable combustion for energy production.
-The goal is to produce enough energy to meet all the needs of the treatment plant, making it totally self-sufficient.
-By reducing the biological load in treated wastewater, the project will also protect the aquatic environment.
+The LIFE B2E4sustainable-WWTP project aimed to improve the performance of overloaded extended aeration wastewater treatment plants using a novel process for removing solids prior to aeration.
+For this purpose, a microscreening system for biosolids removal would be installed at DEYAR’s wastewater treatment plant in Rethymno, Crete.
+It was to be integrated with a biosolids drying and gasification system to enable combustion for energy production.
+The goal was to produce enough energy to meet all the needs of the treatment plant, making it totally self-sufficient.
+By reducing the biological load in treated wastewater, the project also protected the aquatic environment.

 • Improve the quality of the aquatic environment, with less pollutants in effluent as a result of improved treatment plant performance;